synopsys-sig-community/synopsys-azure-templates/README.md

 If you have a project requiring a different capture process, for example a C/C++ project using cov-build, you can copy this template and modify the cov-capture call as appropriate to your environment and project.

-- coverity-on-polaris-self-hosted.yml - Runs Coverity on a self-hosted agent. **This is the recommended option if you  plan to use incremental analysis, as the tools (a large, 2GB download) can be stored locally and not re-downloaded for every job.**

 The following configuration options must be passed to the template as parameters:

 | Parameter name | Description |